Military history of Italy: Eritrean war

+First Italo-Ethiopian war

-The Treaty of Wuchale, signed in 1889, stated in the Italian language version that Ethiopia was to become an Italian protectorate, while the Ethiopian Amharic language version stated that the Ethiopian Emperor Menelik II could go through Italy to conduct foreign affairs.
-This happened presumably due to the mistranslation of a verb, which formed a permissive clause in Amharic and a mandatory one in Italian.
-When the differences in the versions came to light, in 1895 Menelik II abrogated the treaty and abandoned the agreement to follow Italian foreign policy.
+Meanwhile, the differences in the versions of the Wuchale had come to light, in 1895 Menelik II abrogated the treaty and abandoned the agreement to follow Italian foreign policy.
 Because of the Ethiopian refusal to abide by the Italian version of the treaty and despite economic handicaps at home, the Italian government decided on a military solution to force Ethiopia to abide by the Italian version of the treaty.
 In doing so, they believed that they could exploit divisions within Ethiopia and rely on tactical and technological superiority to offset any inferiority in numbers.
 As a result, Italy and Ethiopia came into confrontation, in what was later to be known as the First Italo-Ethiopian War.
+The Italian army (about 17,000 soldiers) was overhelmed on the battlefield by a huge Ethiopian army (about 100,000 troops, 70,000 of which equipped with rifles) at the Battle of Adwa.
+At that point, the Italian invasion force was forced to retreat into Eritrea, while general Antonio Baldissera replaced Oreste Baratieri.
+Baldissera successfully defended Eritrea, sending reinforcements that rescued Italian troops besieged at Adigrat by the Ethiopians and in Kassala by the Mahdists.
+The war formally ended with the Treaty of Addis Ababa in 1896, which abrogated the Treaty of Wuchale, recognizing Ethiopia as an independent country while confirming Eritrea as Italian with the border fixed on the Mareb river.

+Somalia and Tientsin

+At the end of the century, the Italian colonial empire included Eritrea and parts of Somalia.